08

 Crew.
 A 50m sailing yacht operates with 6 to 9 crew against 9 to 14 on a comparable motor.
 Variance on both sits mainly in the interior team.
 Sail-handling specialism on deck adds modest cost; the engine room runs lighter.
 Quay Crew 2025/26 records sailing yacht captain pay slightly below motor at equivalent length, although the experienced sailing yacht captain market is thinner.

 Maintenance.
-Sailing yachts carry rigging and sail-wardrobe maintenance motor yachts do not: full sail wardrobe replacement at 7 to 10 year intervals runs EUR 400,000 to 1.2 million; standing rigging at 10 to 15 years runs EUR 250,000 to 700,000.
-Set against less main-engine wear, smaller stabiliser systems, simpler hydraulic and HVAC loads.
-Net annual maintenance is broadly comparable; the cost shape differs.
+Sailing yachts carry rigging and sail-wardrobe costs that motor yachts do not: full sail wardrobe replacement at 7 to 10 year intervals runs EUR 400,000 to 1.2 million, and standing rigging at 10 to 15 years runs EUR 250,000 to 700,000.
+Set against that, sailing yachts carry less main-engine wear, smaller stabiliser systems, and simpler hydraulic and HVAC loads, so net annual maintenance is broadly comparable; the cost shape differs.

 Berths.
 Pricing is by length overall, so sailing and motor yachts of the same length pay roughly the same.
 A handful of marinas (Antibes, Saint Tropez, Newport, Saint Maarten) hold preferred slots for significant sailing yachts during regatta windows.